Transfer Pricing in Honduras

 Concept and Regulation in Honduras

-The Transfer Pricing regime in Honduras was introduced in 2011, through the publication of the “Transfer Pricing Regulation Law” by Decree N°232-2011, nonetheless, the regulation stated that it would enter into force only in January 2014.
+The Transfer Pricing regime in Honduras was introduced in 2011 through the Transfer Pricing Regulation Law enactment by Decree N°232-2011.
+Conversely, it became effective as of January 2014.

-The Principle of Full Competence in Honduras
+Arm’s Lenght Principle in Honduras

-This principle is also regulated in the Honduran Transfer Pricing legislation, in article 3, paragraph 5 of the Transfer Pricing Law.
+This principle is also regulated in the Honduran Transfer Pricing legislation in Article 3paragraph 5 of the Transfer Pricing Law.

 Application Scope of Transfer Pricing in Honduras